Why Heroin Addiction is Rising While Other Drug Addiction is Declining

 800-934-1582

-The SAMHSA report shows that prescription painkillers often serve as a gateway drug for heroin use.
-But the profile of typical heroin or non-medical painkiller users is different than the image that many people expect from drug addicts.
-According to the SAMHSA report, rates of painkiller addiction is slightly declining, while the rates of heroin addiction are increasing.
+Prescription painkillers may function as a gateway drug for illegal heroin use.
+But the profile of typical heroin or non-medical painkiller users is different than the image you might expect.
+Rates of painkiller addiction began declining with education to prescribing physicians, which in turn has affected the rate of heroin abuse.

 Why Prescription Opiate Users Move on to Heroin